tencentyun/intlcloud-documents/product/存储/对象存储 4.0/产品简介/规格与限制_intl.md

     </tr>
     	 <tr>
         <td>COS Infrequent Access</td>
-    			<td>Billing limits:<br>Storage time less than 30 days is calculated by 30 days.<br>Storage size less than 64 KB is calculated by 64 KB.<br>For more information on COS Infrequent Access billing, see <a href="https://cloud.tencent.com/document/product/436/6239">Billing</a></td>.
+    			<td>Billing limits:<br>Storage time less than 30 days is calculated as 30 days.<br>Storage size less than 64 KB is calculated as 64 KB.<br>For more information on COS Infrequent Access billing, see <a href="https://cloud.tencent.com/document/product/436/6239">Billing</a></td>.
     </tr>
     	 <tr>
         <td>Archive Storage</td>
-    			<td>Billing limits:<br>Storage time less than 90 days is calculated by 90 days.<br>Storage size less than 48 KB is calculated by 48 KB.<br>For more information on Archive Storage billing, see <a href="https://cloud.tencent.com/document/product/436/6239">Billing</a></td>.
+    			<td>Billing limits:<br>Storage time less than 90 days is calculated as 90 days.<br>Storage size less than 48 KB is calculated as 48 KB.<br>For more information on Archive Storage billing, see <a href="https://cloud.tencent.com/document/product/436/6239">Billing</a></td>.
     </tr>
      <tr>
         <td rowspan="3">Bucket</td>